OscarGodson/jKey/README.md

 (3) - This will NOT work in Mac OS X. It does not send a key event to the browser.
 Silly Apple.

 #### Important Notes!

+##### IE Doesn't Like `$(window)`
+This isn't jKey's fault.
+IE doesn't allow you to attach key events to the window. jKey will try to fix it for you if you do it by accident though.
+If you want to attach a key event to the document/window use $(document) instead.

 ##### Don't nest your key commands (for now)